KCN-judu/Java-Study-Kit-2021/README.md

  The Earliest Version is very very simple.
  You should download Java SE from Oracle's website and install it.
- Then, just download the files we provided and put it into a folder called "JavaProjects" on you desktop(if you don't have it just create one). in the folder, you should creat another folder called "Sample".
+ Then, just download the files we provided and put it into a folder called "JavaProjects" on you desktop(if you don't have it just create one).
+ In the folder, you should create another folder called "Sample".
  # Be sure that the folders are like this
     JavaProjects
       -Sample